FionaW66/Lab-2/lab-02.md

 4.1.
 In general, it seems like the more plastic waste per capita, the more mismanaged plastic waste per capita.
-If there is a linear relationship, there seems to be a positive one.
+If there is a linear relationship, it is a positive one.

 ``` r
 ggplot(data = plastic_waste,